github-changelog-generator/github-changelog-generator/README.md

 It's time to create this token or wait for 1 hour before GitHub reset the counter for your IP.

 ##Features and advantages of this project
-- Generate cannonical changelog file, followed by [keepachangelog.com guidlines](http://keepachangelog.com/)
+- Generate canonical change log file, followed by [keepachangelog.com guidlines](http://keepachangelog.com/)
 - Support **Unreleased** issues (closed issues that have not yet released)
 - Customize issues, that should be added to changelog
 - Custom date format supported
 - Ability to manually specify in which version issue was fixed (in case, when closed date is not match) by setting `milestone` of issue the same name as tag of  required version
-- Ability to exclude specific issues from changelog (by labels)
+- Ability to exclude specific issues from change log (by labels)
-    - Automatically exclude "questions" - issues marked as `question` labels (and other issues, that should'n be in changelog file: with `duplicate invalid wontfix` labels)
+    - Automatically exclude "questions" - issues marked as `question` labels (and other issues, that should'n be in change log file: with `duplicate invalid wontfix` labels)
 - Automatically split issues by type
     - 	**Issues** (closed issues w/o any labels)
     - **Merged pull-requests** (all merged pull-requests)